niklas-hiller/wc3-lua/achievements.md

 ## Hunt
 Ability 1
 - Path: Hunt
-- Name:
+- Name: Blazing Blade
-- Description:
+- Description: Replace auto attacks with blazing attacks, dealing AoE Damage.
+Additionally user now has 10% Lifesteal.

 Ability 2
 - Path: Hunt
-- Name:
+- Name: Fiery Hymn's Pledge
-- Description:
+- Description: Any Lifesteal now also restores energy shield with 100% efficiency.
+Also, when suffering lethal damage or energy shield breaks: Do not take any damage for the next 2 seconds.
+During that time gain 50% more healing efficiency.
+Can occur once every 60 seconds.

 Ability 3
 - Path: Hunt
-- Name:
+- Name: Lone Phoenix's Plume
-- Description:
+- Description: When dashing, cause a big fire explosion on target point.

 Aeon
 - Path: Hunt
-- Name:
+- Name: The Blade Supreme, Rekindled
-- Description:
+- Description: Enchant all previous effects somehow (to be determined)

 ## Path
 Available: